+Asian/Mexican fusion cuisine.
 This is one tasty dish.
 The Enchilada sauce perfectly complements the pork.
-A good quality, store-bought chili powder may be an acceptable substitute for the freshly ground New Mexican peppers and cumin.
+A good quality, store-bought chili powder may be an acceptable substitute for freshly ground New Mexican peppers and cumin.

-Place the pork butt, 1 Tbl chile powder, white vinegar, garlic and salt to taste into a zip-lock bag.
+Place the pork butt, the chile powder, white vinegar, garlic and salt to taste into a zip-lock bag.
 Refrigerate for 6 hours, periodically shaking the bag.

 Shake off the excess marinade from the steak.
 Bend two trussing needles into "S" shaped hooks.
 Push the hooks into the top of the steak.
 Hang it from the top grate of the oven, suspended over the water pan.